Skip to main content

 World AIDS Day at NIH

-NIH World AIDS Day 35 Event: Achieving Excellence and Equity in HIV Research
+NIH World AIDS Day 2024: Progress, Innovation, and Impact in HIV Research

 World AIDS Day December 1, 2023December 1 is World AIDS Day: a day to unite in efforts to end the global HIV pandemic, show support for those living with HIV, and remember those who have lost their lives to the disease.